TobiasRobertEeksman/TDA-Mapper/README.md

 ---

-## 🚀 Example usage with a defined shape
+## 🚀 Example usage with a predefined shape

 ```python
 from src.DataGenerator import DataGenerator